 KT COLLECTIVE is a project based dance company in Durham, North Carolina.
 Founded by Kristin Taylor Duncan in 2012, the company produces works that stem from modern, contemporary and jazz techniques.
 Works are often inspired my sculptures, paintings, and life experiences.
 The company had its first performance at the North Carolina Museum of Art in Raleigh, NC.
 The work ” Not Myself” was commissioned by the museum in response to two artists from the 30 Americans Exhibit, (Xaviera Simmons and Purvis Young).

 Mrs. Taylor Duncan was soon granted the Ella Fountain Pratt Emerging Artists Grant in the fall of 2012 to production her first show.
 KTC has performed in the first annual Triangle Dance Project Showcase, Durham and Raleigh Artwalks, NC Dance Festival, Durham’s Kwanzaa Celebration and with the Nasher Musuem at Duke University, in the 2019 Kwanzaa Celebration and in the Ernie Barnes Tribute hosted by the NC Museum of History which was then followed by a commissioned worked by Proxemic Media to create a piece for the civil rights mural, “Continuing to Tell”, located in downtown Durham.

 Kristin Taylor Duncan is a native of Durham, NC.
 She is a BFA graduate of the UNC School of the Arts.
-Ms. Taylor has trained at Jacobs Pillow, and on scholarship at the Lou Conte Dance Studios in Chicago.
-While based in New York, she apprenticed with Urban Bush Women, and worked with choreographers Nathan Trice, Bridget Moore, Christal Brown and Sidra Bell.
-Kristin has performed with Kariamu Welsh and Nnenna Freelon in the Clotheline Muse, cellist and vocalist Shana Tucker, Andrea Woods Valdez, Helen Simoneau, Mexico City-based Tania Perez-Salas Compania de Danza, Juel Lane, Gaspard Louis, nosi DANCE theatre and created and performed works for Yuxtadanza Compania de Danza of Venezuela.
+Mrs. Duncan has trained at Jacobs Pillow, and on scholarship at the Lou Conte Dance Studios in Chicago.
+In New York, she apprenticed with Urban Bush Women, and worked with choreographers Nathan Trice, Bridget Moore, Christal Brown and Sidra Bell.
+Kristin has performed with Kariamu Welsh and Nnenna Freelon in the Clotheline Muse, cellist and vocalist Shana Tucker, Andrea Woods Valdez, Helen Simoneau, Mexico City-based Tania Perez-Salas Compania de Danza, Juel Lane, Gaspard Louis, nosi DANCE theatre, as well as created and performed works with Yuxtadanza Compania de Danza of Venezuela.

-Currently, she is the Dance Educator at Riverside High School, as well as teaching with Encore Academy of Dance, the Ballet School of Chapel Hill and Walltown Children’s Theatre.
-KT COLLECTIVE is working on their 5th season and Durham Arts Council in March 2019.
+Currently, she is the Dance Educator at Riverside High School, Encore Academy of Dance, Ballet School of Chapel Hill and Walltown Children’s Theatre.
+Kristin is excited to create and restage works for KT COLLECTIVE’s October 2019 season.